World Book Day activities - everything you need to celebrate!

 Our favourite day of the year is almost here – hooray!
-Don’t panic if you haven’t got your costume sorted yet, as we’ve got some super easy World Book Day costume hacks for you, plus lots of other creative ways you can celebrate with your young bookworms this week.
+Don’t panic if you haven’t made a plan or got your costume sorted yet, as we’ve got some super easy World Book Day costume hacks for you, plus lots of other creative ways you can celebrate with your young bookworms this week.
 Here’s everything you need to know:

 For the little girl from The Paper Dolls, you simply need to cut out a cardboard butterfly and attach it to a hairclip.
 We also created our own versions of Ticky, Tacky, Jackie the Backie, Jim with two noses and Jo with a bow to complete the outfit!